Initiating a Proposal

 Consumable Supplies and Expendable Equipment

 This category includes, but is not limited to, items such as the following: chemicals, glassware, small electronic components, computer and printer supplies, and animal purchase.
-The estimated costs should be given for each category.
+The estimated costs should be given for each item.

 Participant Support Costs

-Publication Support Costs
+Publication and Printing Costs

 Other Direct Costs